This post contains my solutions to 3 crypto challs:

 33 ['}']

 Combine these chars to form a complete flag.
-In some indexes, there is more than one possible flag character, but this is quite easy to handle by ensuring that the words formed by the flag are words that ‘make sense’ and an English word.
+In some indexes, there is more than one possible flag char, but this is quite easy to handle by ensuring that the words formed by the flag are words that ‘make sense’ and an English word.

 Flag